jcollard/elm-mode/README.md

 (add-hook 'elm-mode-hook #'elm-oracle-setup-completion)
 ```

-If you prefer to use `auto-complete` as your completion backend you
+If you prefer to use `auto-complete` as your completion backend you can
-can instead do:
+instead do after setting up `auto-complete` according to its manual:

 ```elisp
 (add-hook 'elm-mode-hook #'elm-oracle-setup-ac)